cyores/cyores.github.io/src/data/projects/mlbstats.md

 githubLink: "https://github.com/cyores/rentvbuy"
 ---

 A website where you can view all MLB teams, players, and their stats.
-Build with React and the freely availble MLB API.
+Built with React and the freely availble MLB API.